 Wondering how you can help your body with c-section recovery?
-Find useful tips and exercises in this post.
+Find useful cesarean recovery tips and exercises in this post.
 Note: This post contains an affiliate link.
 Find more info here.

 That means that by the time I am done having babies here in a few months, I will be quite the C-section recovery expert.